BabylonJS/Documentation/content/features/featuresDeepDive/environment/environment_introduction.md

 To give a perfect illusion of a beautiful sunny sky, we are going to create a simple box, but with a special texture to simulate a sky.

-All the information regarding this skybox creation can be found [here](/features/featuresDeepDive/environment/skybox).
+All the information regarding this skybox creation can be found in the [skybox documentation](/features/featuresDeepDive/environment/skybox).